 With the changing economy, many more families are experiencing financial crisis, unemployment, and homelessness.
 Others are dealing with substance abuse, illness or incarceration.
 During such crises, many parents are not capable of providing a safe and caring environment for their children.

 Historically the extended family or neighbours often stepped in to support parents by taking care of children for short periods of time.
 However, many urban families are socially isolated and their extended family is non-existent or not available, especially for those who are newcomers to Canada.
 The children in a family traumatized by crisis become especially at risk for neglect or abuse as their parents struggle to cope with crushing circumstances and emotions.

-Safe Families volunteers serve without compensation and are motivated to compassion because they first received mercy and grace from Jesus Christ.
+Safe Families volunteers serve without compensation and are motivated by the compassion and grace that they first received from Jesus Christ.